kierentm/Colour_Tint_Converter/README.md

 - Hotkeys to save you time

 ## Usage
-- Easily make and save colour pallets
+- Easily make colour pallets and export sRGB and hex value to a .txt
 - Convert sRGB [0,1], sRGB' [0,1], sRGB [0,255] to hex values
 - Colour pick directly from your program
-- Save hex and sRGB value to txt file for reference

 ## Installation
 ### Option 1